al6x/nim/keep/readme.md

 # Lodo

+- Add facets to search, display tags with 0 count as disabled, and for every tag display count, use larger size for tags with larger count.
+Split whole tags into 3 groups 0..max_count/3..max_count*2/3..max_count.
 - Add home icon at the right of the white page
 - Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
 - Categories - urgent, high, lindy, archive.